well-it-wasnt-me/torrent_finder/docs/usage.md

 - `help` / `/help` – prints the command list again.

 > [!TIP]
-> Auto-notifications for finished torrents rely on the Telegram JobQueue.
+> Auto-notifications for finished torrents prefer the Telegram JobQueue.
+Install
-> Install the optional dependency via `pip install "python-telegram-bot[job-queue]"`
+> the optional dependency via `pip install "python-telegram-bot[job-queue]"` for native
-> so the bot can schedule those background checks.
+> scheduling; without it, the bot falls back to an internal asyncio poller so the pings still happen.

 Need to troubleshoot Jackett responses?
 Run with `--telemetry-level DEBUG` or pass the dedicated `--torznab-debug` flag to log a preview of the Torznab feed whenever it comes back empty.